Hurricane Ida, Europe floods made 2021 costly for disasters | Science-Environment

 "The images of natural disasters in 2021 are disturbing,'' said Torsten Jeworrek, a member Munich Re's board of management.

 "Climate research increasingly confirms that extreme weather has become more likely," he said.
 "Societies need to urgently adapt to increasing weather risks and make climate protection a priority."
-Jeworrek noted that not all natural disasters are climate related, citing volcanic eruptions and earthquakes seen last year.
+Satellite measurements show 2021 was one of the warmest years on record, with the annual average temperature 1.1-1.2 degrees Celsius higher than the pre-industrial period from 1850-1900, the European Union's Copernicus Climate Change Service said Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)